-- Have you had the coronavirus and has this been verified in a lab in the past 7 days?
+- Do you have or have you had the coronavirus and has this been verified in a lab in the past 7 days?

-- Have you been in contact with a member of your household or family who has the coronavirus and still shows symptoms?
+- Are you in quarantine because a member of your household or a close contact has the coronavirus (confirmed)?

 - Are you in quarantine because you have been in direct contact with someone who has the coronavirus?

-- Are you in quarantine because you have returned from a country or region with a yellow or orange travel advice in the past 10 days?
+- Are you in quarantine because you have returned from a country or region with a yellow or orange travel advice (a COVOID-9 risk area) in the past 10 days?

 Health check registration